0xprinc/checks-while-hacks/README.md

 10. Be careful of relying on the raw token balance of a contract to determine earnings.
 Contracts which provide a way to recover assets sent directly to them can mess up share price functions that rely on the raw Ether or token balances of an address.
 11. If your contract is a target for token approvals, do not make arbitrary calls from user input.
 12. Always set a minimum deposit balance to revoke the privilege given to people depositing zero amount
-13. One of the best optimisations can be decreasing the impermenant loss(maybe divide the loss among more people since the overall loss can not be decreased as this will affect the price impact on the AMM)
+13. One of the best optimisations can be decreasing the impermanent loss(maybe divide the loss among more people since the overall loss can not be decreased as this will affect the price impact on the AMM)
 14. Check out for whether governance given to an EOA has infinite minting or approval power(to avoid rug pull, exit scams, circulating price impact)
 15. Look out for slippage tolerance in Defi Dex protocol, this saves from unexpected results and even protects from front running
 16. There is slippage cap in the functions in AMMs but there should also be the deadline set as the slippage cap gives the person assets in a specified range but the real value of the asset can be changed with time, so even if getting the same amount of token, but not at proper time can lead to bad trade.